-“It was not long before the town was over run, even the adults were forced into submission as the Fae took over everything, enslaving the whole town.
+“It was not long before the town was overrun; even the adults were forced into submission as the Fae took over everything, enslaving the whole town.
 The ideas of pranks changed from shuffling items and breaking small things to cutting people and putting glass through food.
-The spirits of everyone was broken, their souls crushed and compacted.
+The spirits of every one were broken, their souls crushed and compacted.

-“Even when it is apparent that a book is talking to her she still sits like an idiot, with her legs curled up.
-Beneath her she kept reading the spooky story, compulsively drinking from her glass till she realised that is was empty.”
+“Even when it is apparent that a book is talking to her, she still sits like an idiot, with her legs curled up.
+Beneath her, she kept reading the spooky story, compulsively drinking from her glass till she realized that it was empty.”

-The mother looked to her glass to see that it had less than a sips worth sitting in the bottom of the glass.
-With tears rolling down her cheeks she looked back to the book, turning the page she just finished with a shaky hand.
+The Mother looked at her glass to see that it had less than a sips worth sitting in the bottom of the glass.
+With tears rolling down her cheeks, she looked back to the book, turning the page she just finished with a shaky hand.

 “What is wrong bitch?
 Never been visited by the Fae before?
 Well, let me give you a hint, we go for the kids first.”